ABOUT THE SMSC ORGANICS RECYCLING FACILITY

-The Shakopee Mdewakanton Sioux Community (SMSC), a federally recognized Indian tribe, opened the SMSC Organics Recycling Facility (ORF) in the fall of 2011.
-The ORF is part of our Dakota tradition of caring for the earth.
+The Shakopee Mdewakanton Sioux Community (SMSC), a federally recognized Native American tribe, opened the SMSC Organics Recycling Facility in 2011.

+Our facility is part of the SMSC’s Dakota tradition of caring for the earth.
 We take what may have been tossed in a landfill and instead create high-quality compost, compost blends, colored mulch, and more for whatever project you’re working on.

 For more information about the SMSC Organics Recycling Facility’s planned new location in Louisville Township please visit the SMSC Projects Page.

 Through the SMSC Organics Recycling Facility, the SMSC also helps its neighbors.
 The facility accepts yard waste from several local municipalities, including Prior Lake, Savage, and Shakopee.
 Other hauling companies and cities bring organic materials to the SMSC Organics Recycling Facility, saving money, drive time, and the environment.